 On return from an overseas teaching placement, Joe completed an honours degree from Loughborough University in 2009.
 Joe approached Otterhead Forest School as a volunteer.
 Since 2010 Joe has shared his passion for music production and performance with a variety of Forest School students.
-Joe has established and develops Otterhead Forest Schools music provision as well as working with a range of students in a woodland setting.
 Joe has completed his level 3 Forest School and progressed to the role of forest school manager.
 In 2019 he completed mental health first aid training before exploring the link between mindfulness and Forest School.

 Josh-Forest school leader

 Josh qualified with a level 3 national diploma in outdoor leisure in 2011 from bicton college.
 He then attended Bath Spa University and studied developmental geography for two years.
 Josh found Forest School through a private company based near bath.
 He worked there in the kindergarten department and ran holiday clubs for young people aged 3 to 14 for two years.
 Josh grew up in the Blackdown hills, a mile from Otterhead, and became aware of our Forest School through its locality.
 Josh joined our team in January 2016 and works with a variety of young people, including groups and one to one programmes.
 Since then Josh has progressed to be a member of the senior leadership team and is the final stages of completing his level 3 forest school qualification.